Top Hockey Gear Fitting Mistakes New Hockey Parents Should Avoid

 Why Is Selecting the Right Stick Flex Important for Performance?

 Stick flex affects how energy transfers from player to puck.
 A flex that is too stiff for the player's strength won't properly load, reducing shot power and feel.
-An overly soft flex can collapse prematurely and reduce accuracy.

 Critical Note: Cutting the stick to adjust length increases stiffness by approximately 3-5 flex points per 2.54 cm (1 inch) removed, so consider this when selecting initial flex.